tschutter/recipes/r/rhumba_cornbread.md

 - 1 cup sugar
 - 4 tablespoons baking powder
 - 1/2 teaspoon baking soda
+- chiles, chopped
+- 1/2 pound unsalted butter, melted

 Preheat oven to 325.

 Melt butter.

 Place the eggs, buttermilk and milk in a large mixing bowl, and whisk well.
 Continue whisking, and sift in the dry ingredients.
+Blend in chiles.

 Allow the butter to cool slightly, then add it gradually to the batter, stirring until smooth.

 Coat a 12x14-inch pan with cooking spray, and pour in the batter.
 Bake for 1 hour, or until a toothpick inserted into the center comes out